José Maria Barreto: Early life

-Later Life
+Later life

 In 1938, while working as consul general the government of Peru ordered its consulates in Europe to not give visas to immigrants, singling out Jews.
 At the request of RELICO, Barreto started to give out passports to Jews in countries under Nazi rule.
+He later explained that he'd wanted to save human life and believed the Peruvian government would support him.

-In 1943 he was caught issuing a passport to a man named Gunther Frank, and when the Swiss authorities confronted him, he revealed he had given out passports to 58 Jews to stop them from being sent to concentration camps.
-After learning of this, the Peruvian foreign service cancelled the passports and fired Barreto.
+In 1943, Barreto was caught issuing a passport to a man named Gunther Frank, and when the Swiss authorities confronted him, he revealed he had given out passports to 58 Jews to stop them from being sent to concentration camps.
+After learning of this, the Peruvian foreign service fired Barreto and cancelled the visas.

-Barreto passed away five years later on August 11, 1948.
+Barreto passed away five years later on 11 August 1948.
 He later was recognized as Righteous Among the Nations in 2014.